Palestinians denounce Trump tweets against local hero

 The Palestinians have pre-emptively rejected Trump’s Mideast peace plan, accusing him of being unfairly biased toward Israel, and boycotted last month’s conference in Bahrain where the White House launched the economic portion of its plan.

 It was not clear why Trump mentioned Israel in his latest tweets.
-Omar ignited a bipartisan uproar in Washington early this year when she suggested that members of Congress support Israel for money.
-Tlaib, meanwhile, has endorsed the Palestinian-led boycott movement against Israel.
+One of Trump’s other targets, Rep. Ilhan Omar of Minnesota, who was born in Somalia, ignited a bipartisan uproar in Washington early this year when she suggested that members of Congress support Israel for money.
+For her part, Tlaib has endorsed the Palestinian-led boycott movement against Israel.

-Israel, on the other hand, has forged strong ties with Trump, who in addition to moving the embassy, has recognized Israel’s annexation of the Golan Heights.
+Israel, on the other hand, has forged strong ties with Trump, who in addition to moving the embassy has recognized Israel’s annexation of the Golan Heights.

 Prime Minister Benjamin Netanyahu has repeatedly praised Trump, drawing criticism from opponents in Israel and some Jewish American groups that he is politicizing and weakening what has traditionally been bipartisan support for his country in the U.S.